ProgMiner/php-util-template-renderer/README.md

 ## Usage

-Library has someone classes and one interface for abstracting from template engines.
+The library has some classes and one interface for abstracting from template engines.

 [`ProgMinerUtils\TemplateRenderer\ITemplateRenderer`](lib/ITemplateRenderer.php) is interface for template engines drivers.
 You can use it for use drivers in your code.